Many of the theme parks in Florida have enormous parking lots and when you arrive you will usually be directed into one of the lanes.

 Some parks offer valet parking and/or preferred parking; i.e. close to the entrance.
 This information is listed in our theme park parking price guide (see below).

 When budgeting for your vacation, do remember to include the cost of parking.
 Though some of the smaller parks do not charge for parking, many others charge over $20 a day which soon adds up.
 One of the perks of an annual pass is that they often offer free parking and reduced charges for preferred or valet parking.

 Guests staying at theme park resort hotels generally get free parking in the theme parks but do have to pay a nightly car parking charge at the resort.
-Up until 2018 guest parking at the Walt Disney World Resort Hotels but that changed on March 21, 2018.
+Up until 2018 guest parking at the Walt Disney World Resort Hotels was free but that changed on March 21, 2018.